commercetools/ui-kit/README.md

 postcss([postcssImportPlugin(), postcssCustomProperties()]);
 ```

-**Using postcss-custom-properties and importFrom**
+### Using `postcss-custom-properties` and `importFrom`

-The ui-kit css variables can also be injected using [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties), removing the need to import them directly inside your css files.
+The css variables can also be injected using [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties), removing the need to import them directly inside your css files.

 ```css
 /* no import required! */